llaxzi/taskbot/README.md

 Bot is working on @tasksgoBot.
-Tests are hidden from private repository.
+Tests are hidden from public repository.